1. What is “Chiliasm”?

 is what Satan will be deceiving the nations into doing - and not

 everything in general, as the Chiliasts assert.
 It is the one and

 only thing: THE war.
 Satan was bound, to hinder him from deceiving

-the nations into gathering for THE war of Gog, and that alone.
+the nations into assembling for THE war of Gog, and that alone.

 And while Satan is bound for 1000 years to NOT deceive the nations

 about the war, he is not hindered from luring them into many other

 things, such as: crime, immorality, idolatry, etc.

 These 1000 years are not therefore necessarily an item that pertains

 exclusively to the future; it can also be something already